Learn more Ilocano vocabulary words and phrases you can use if you're working in the healthcare field.

-A collection of hip and commonly used Filipino expressions to put in use for day to day conversations with examples and explanations on how to use these Filipino expressions.
+A collection of commonly used Filipino expressions to put in use for day to day conversations with examples and explanations for easy understanding.

 Different ways of intensifiying Filipino adjectives is covered in an easy to understand way with examples for both ma- adjectives and simple adjectives.
 Commonly used Filipino or Tagalog adjectives are here as well.

 Understanding Tagalog idioms can be challenging but fun.
 Surprise your friends by learning these 30 commonly used Filipino idioms.

 Some commonly used Ilocano adjectives and nouns for everyday use and an easy method for constructing Ilocano sentences.